htmonial/digitalcolors/README.md

 A space for color sharing across time and space.

 I would like to add metadata like timestamps and possibly locations.
-Would also like to do so that this metadata + color codes appears as text when the hover floats across a color field on the page.
+Would also like to do so that this metadata + color codes appear as text when the hover floats across a color field on the page.

 And can think of so many interesting ways to reorganize the colors on the page.